 A: We have in place the emergency response plans required by Federal and State regulatory agencies and we have teams trained to respond immediately.

-These same professionals work and train with local first responders and county emergency services officials to ensure a coordinated response.
+In case of emergency, local emergency dispatch centers would be notified, and we would work in coordination with local first responders to determine protective measures such as neighborhood notification or evacuation.
+Evacuation can only be ordered by government agencies.